Tour Guide at Brandeis University

 Secondary Major: Biology

 Health Psychology taught by Jutta Wolf.
-Before taking the class, I thought that health just means the absence of disease instead of a state of physical, mental, and social well-being.
+Before taking the class, I thought that health just meant the absence of disease instead of a state of physical, mental, and social well-being.
 I was amazed by how biological, social, and psychological factors all contribute to health.